Article 1: An egg a day keeps the doctor away? (Ecuador)

 What’s it about?

-Childhood stunting is contributed to by both biological factors and environmental factors such as poverty.
+Childhood stunting is attributed to both biological factors and environmental factors such as poverty.
 The World Health Assembly has set a global target to reduce childhood stunting by 40% by 2025.
 Previous interventions to improve growth have included fortification of food and dietary supplementation.
-Utilising locally available nutritious food is an important step improving outcomes.
-Eggs have high nutritional value and contain high concentrations of choline, a nutrient previously found to promote growth in animal models.
-There has been no previous study investigating the use of eggs as a complementary nutrition source for infants.
+Utilising locally available nutritious food is an important step in improving outcomes.
+Eggs have high nutritional value and contain high concentrations of choline, a nutrient previously found to promote growth in animal models. Â There has been no previous study investigating the use of eggs as a complementary nutrition source for infants.

 Why does it matter?

-The study was completed in Cotopaxi Providence, a rural, indigenous population in Ecuador.
+The study was completed in Cotopaxi Providence, a rural indigenous population in Ecuador.
 This population is estimated to have a baseline prevalence of stunting of 38%.
-Children aged 6 to 9 months were randomised to treatment (1 egg per day for 6 months [n=83], and control (no intervention [n=80]).
+Children aged 6 to 9 months were randomised to treatment (1 egg per day for six months [n=83], and control (no intervention [n=80]).
 Children were excluded if they had a medical condition, severe malnutrition or egg allergy.
-Eggs were delivered on a weekly basis and a log report egg consumption, morbidities, and anthropometric measures were taken after 6 months.
+Eggs were delivered on a weekly basis, and a log report of egg consumption, morbidities, and anthropometric measures was taken after 6 months.
 Egg intervention increased length-for-age z score by 0.63 (93% CI, 0.38-0.88, p<0.001), and weight-for-age z score by 0.61 (95% CI 0.45-0.77, p<0.001).
 There was a reduced prevalence of stunting by 47% (prevalence ratio, 0.53; 95% CI, 0.37-0.77).
-Children in the treatment group also had reduced intake of sugar-sweetened foods compared with control (PR, 0.71; 95% CI, 0.51-0.97 p=0.032).
+Children in the treatment group also had reduced intake of sugar-sweetened foods compared with control (PR, 0.71; 95% CI, 0.51-0.97 p=0.032).Â

 Clinically Relevant Bottom Line: